idptools/metapredict/docs/usage/command-line.rst

 Graphing using Uniprot ID
 --------------------------

 ``metapredict-uniprot`` is a command that will let you input any Uniprot ID and get a plot of the disorder for the corresponding protein.
 The default behavior is to have a plot automatically appear.
 Apart from the Uniprot ID which is required for this command, the command has four possible additional *optional* arguments, 1.
 To include predicted AlphaFold2 pLDDT confidence scores, use the ``-p``  or ``--pLDDT`` flag.
 DPI can be changed with the ``-D``  or ``--dpi`` flags, default is 150 DPI, 3.
-Using ``-o``  or ``--ourput-file`` will save the plot to a specified directory (default is current directory) - filenames and file extensions (pdf, jpg, png, etc) can be specified here.
+Using ``-o``  or ``--output-file`` will save the plot to a specified directory (default is current directory) - filenames and file extensions (pdf, jpg, png, etc) can be specified here.
 If there is no file name specified, it will save as the Uniprot ID and as a .png, 4. ``-t``  or ``--title`` will let you specify the title of the plot.
-By defualt the title will be *Disorder for* followed by the Uniprot ID.
+By default the title will be *Disorder for* followed by the Uniprot ID.

 **Example:**